jenberg11/muse/AgileCamp2019Submissions.md

 ### Name of Workshop (Title) *
 The name of the proposed workshop session; preferably something relative to the conference theme.
 This is the "hook" that will attract attendees to the session while specific enough to articulate the nature of the workshop.
 Example: Use a title like “The Fundamentals of Scrum - How to Work in the 21st Century”, not “Great Ways of Working in the 21st Century”.
 Be specific and concise.

-> Evolving Agility.
+> Evolving Agility: Improving the way You Work as a Team.

 ### Summary (Elevator Pitch) *
 A very brief (141 character) summary of the session topic.
 Think "elevator pitch".
 What will intrigue someone enough for them to say "I CANNOT miss this session!!".
 The audience for this section is the Attendee.
 Please proofread your entry because if you are selected, this summary will be published.

 > Take agility into your everyday!
-Learn 4 quick and powerful activities to get your team unstuck, help you communicate more powerfully, brainstorm more inclusively.
+Learn 4 quick and powerful activities to get your team unblocked, help you communicate more powerfully, brainstorm more inclusively.

-OR

-> Evolve your team’s agility with a few powerful activities that will help them get unstuck, improve communication and collaboration, and brainstorm more inclusively.

 ### Description *
 Describe the key points of your session in terms of content by providing more details.
 What will you be covering?
 What are the principles?
 What does the session outline look like?
 Are there exercises?
 What is the timing for each section of the workshop?
 Specific timelines are very helpful.
 The audience for this section is the Selection Committee.

-> At the heart of the Agile Manifesto is the customer... the humans that we design for.
-But what about the humans that are creating for the customer.
-This session will focus on the team of people creating the product and how to expand their ability to create and achieve extraordinary things together.
+> This session will focus on activities to help teams magnify their collective genius by improving the way they engage with each other.

-> Specifically we'll focus on:
+> Specifically we will focus on:
-> * how to get the energy moving when things get slow or stuck
+> * Stoke (activity): how to get the energy moving when things get slow or stuck (~ 10 min)
+> * Check-In Protocol (activity): acknowledging the humanity of the team in order to unleash their creative potential (~ 15 min)
-> * skills to help each other listen better and hear more
+> * World's Best/Worst Listening (activity): skills to help each other listen better and hear more (~ 10 min)
-> * methods of brainstorming that allow even the quietest voices to be heard
+> * 1-2-4-All (activity): a method of brainstorming that allows even the quietest voice to be heard (~ 12 min)
-> * acknowledging the humanity of the team in order to unleash their creative potential

->....... need more stuff... pull from workshop pitch deck...

 ### What "category" would your workshop fall into? (pick only one) *

-> **Business Agility(??)**
+> Business Agility
 >
-> Leadership and Culture
+> **Leadership and Culture**
 >
 > Product Management and Strategy
 >